bormaxi8080/osint-timeline/DRAFT.md

 Orochi is an open source framework for collaborative forensic memory dump analysis.
 Using Orochi you and your collaborators can easily organize your memory dumps and analyze them all at the same time: https://github.com/LDO-CERT/orochi

 nextnet is a pivot point discovery tool written in Go: https://github.com/hdm/nextnet

+mails.so - Simple email validation for everyone: https://mails.so/

 Utilize misconfigured DNS and old database records to find hidden IP's behind the CloudFlare network: https://github.com/m0rtem/CloudFail